Harshikerfuffle/Human-AI-Interaction/README.md

 ## HW5: GAN: Generating Cute and Weird Doggies 🐩
-Stay tuned, WIP!<br>
-Since I am running a GAN, it is on my system locally and will be uploading it soon!
-This file contains dogs with different truncation, noise_seed and those which have been interpolated, resulting in mixes that are cute, and some that would make you thrown out if it were a chemistry lab.
+This file contains dogs generated using a GAN that have different truncation, progressively increasing noise_seed and those which have been interpolated, resulting in mixes that are cute, and some that would make you thrown out if it were a chemistry lab.